 Sometimes it may be you having to bear with a little extra noise.
 Maybe you’ve had a stressful day and feel more intolerable than usual.
 If you do, try and rationalize your irritation.
 Is the noise actually that bad?
 Give it a few minutes to see if it continues.
 Be patient.
 If it doesn’t, kindly ask your neighbors to keep it down.

 It may be helpful to establish certain rules for everyone to follow.
-I sent out a message in our Facebook group to ask people to let us know in advance if they planned on having more than two people over in the common areas.
+I sent out a message in our Facebook group to ask people to let us know in advance if they planned on having anyone over in the common areas.
 However, have a little more tolerance on the weekend, remember everyone around here is still pretty young and socializing is part of the university experience!
 I have also constantly asked my immediate floormates to tell me if the music in my room is ever too loud, or if they can hear my voice through the walls when I’m Facetiming friends and family back home.

 Cleaning habits in shared spaces